pranitashah17/ReadMe/BuyerGroup.md

 ## 07. Credit Limit

-Credit Limit is the limit which is approved by
+Credit Limit is the limit which is approved by the Credit Team.

+Credit Limit is required when

+## 08. Insuarance Limit

+Insuarance Limit is required when we want an entity to be able to place an order/s more than its PAN Limit.

+Insurance Limit